SalesforceSFDC/Apex/Apex Cheat Sheet.md

   * Because a static method is only associated with a class, it can’t access the instance member variable values of its class.
   * A static variable is static only within the scope of the Apex transaction.
 It’s not static across the server or the entire organization.
   * The value of a static variable persists within the context of a single transaction and is reset across transaction boundaries.
+  * To store information that is shared across instances of a class, use a static variable.
+  * All instances of the same class share a single copy of the static variable.
 ## Important Reserved Keywords
 | Keyword | Description | Example |
 |------|-----|---|